hipe/tmx/zerk/doc/issues/014/figure-2-instance-table.md

 # instance table

+synopsis: some of the edges in the sibling graph are marked with tags like `t1`, `t2` etc. such a tagging indictates that that arc represents a "significant path"; one that (for some reason) we believe is important to test.

+the below table tracks whether and where each such path is covered.

-see sibling table under [#012] for an explanation of what this is for and how it is used. synopsis: the edges that are named with `t1`, `t2` etc in the graph indicate "significant paths" that we came up with (somehow) that represent paths we belive it is important to test. the below table tracks whether and where they are covered.
+see the counterpart table under [#012] for a deeper description of what this is and how it is used.

 this whole file hypothetically should probably not be in version control because the below could hypothetically generated. but meh.